 To see the complete list of 2019 finalists and winners, click here.

 Fluid Power World

 Test & measurement

 (For full category descriptions, please scroll down.)

 Entries submitted must be new products that are commercially available in the United States and have been released since January 1, 2018 and not previously entered in the LEAP Awards.
 If the product is a derivation of a past component, the updates made to the design and function must be significant.
 All submissions become the property of WTWH Media LLC, and the company reserves the right to publish information in any of its media outlets.
-Entry deadline has been extended to September 16, 2019 and the entry fee is $325.
+Submissions are now closed.

 Best applications will include or address the following: